sut-ai/notes/notebooks/1_intelligent_agents_fall_2021/index.md

     <ul>
         <li>We say an environment is a multiagent environment if there is more than one agent operating in it otherwise we say the environment is sigle agent.</li>
         <li>In some cases, we can model our environment both as a single agent and multiagent environment.
 For example, imagine an automatic taxi agent.
 Should this agent treat the other cars as objects or as another agent?
 It's  better to model our environment as a multiagent environment if the behavior of the other entities can be modeled as an agent seeking to maximize its performance measure which is somehow affected by our agent.</li>
-        <li>a multiagent environment could be a competitive or cooperative or even a mix of both.</li>
+        <li>a multiagent environment could be competitive or cooperative or even a mix of both.</li>
         <li><b>examples</b>: chess and automatic driving are multiagent environments. solving a crossword puzzle is a single agent environment.</li>
     </ul>
     <br>